RICHYDOS/Contact-Manager-mySQL/README.md

 * Project Usage

 ## Project Description
 This project is a Contact-Manager Web API that allows users to register and login in order to create, update, and delete their phone contacts.
 It is built using MYSQL as the database.
+This is just a replica of the https://github.com/RICHYDOS/Contact-Manager using MYSQL instead of MongoDB

 ## Purpose
 - To interact with a database other than MongoDB using Javascript